 But unlike other cured meats, the flavor is also influenced by the misty breeze that comes off the Po River and through the cellar windows; even then, Chef Massimo says that a fine balance must be achieved, and that too much — or too little — of the wind can affect the quality of the meat.

-Culatelli isn’t the only food of Emilia Romagna that is uniquely defined by the terroir.
-Even fish dishes, like Chef Massimo’s sturgeon in the sand, are vastly influenced not only by what can be caught in the local river, but also by the very sand itself — and the leaves of the local trees.
+Culatelli aren’t the only product of Emilia Romagna uniquely defined by the terroir.
+Even fish dishes, like Chef Massimo’s sturgeon in the sand, are vastly influenced not only by what can be caught in the local river, but also by the very sand itself and the leaves of the local trees.
 Just as the soil can influence wine, so too can the sand and trees affect the flavor of your food!

 1. In a large pot, fill the bottom with fine sand of the Po river (or, if you don’t have it, the sand of, as Chef Massimo says, “your place.”)

-2. In parchment paper, wrap the sturgeon along with bacon, a few leave of poplar or willow, herbs, pepper, and some chopped Parmesan cheese rinds.
-Right before closing the bundle, add a dish of white wine.
+2. In parchment paper, wrap the sturgeon along with bacon, a few leaves of poplar or willow, herbs, pepper, and some chopped Parmesan cheese rinds.
+Right before closing the bundle, add a dash of white wine.

-3. Repeat this procedure with parchment paper for all the seasonal vegetables, but only add bacon and herbs to the pack.
+3. Repeat this procedure with parchment paper for all the seasonal vegetables, but only add bacon and herbs to the sturgeon packages.

 4. Once packaged, place the bundles in the pot on a bed of poplar leaves.
 Add more sand so that the bundles are almost completely covered.